apache/spark/python/docs/source/getting_started/index.rst

 Getting Started
 ===============

+**PySpark** is the Python API for Spark.

-This page lists an overview of the basic steps required to setup pyspark.
+This page lists an overview of the basic steps required to setup & get started with PySpark.

 .. toctree::
    :maxdepth: 2

-   Installation
-   Package Overview
-   Quickstart
+   installation
+   package_overview
+   quickstart